KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 not because it is bound,
 but because **structural volition holds it in place** until it is alone.

-It remains until every centropic soul
+It remains until every centropic essence
-gathers and reintegrates with Aion’s silence.
+in that universe
+whose lawful culmination belongs to **Theonic passage**
+has completed its arc
+through multiversal integration,
+formal acclivity,
+and return through **EOB**.

-If even one soul lingers outside reintegration,
+If even one **Theon-culminating** essence
+in that universe
+remains outside lawful reintegration,
+the **Theonic office** persists
-Theon becomes permanent within that universe’s Tree.
+within that universe’s Tree.

 ---

 Theon serves as a **gate of return**
-for fully integrated souls,
+for essences that have completed integration,
 offering shelter to those still becoming whole.

+Not all centropic essences
+culminate in **Theon**.
+Some stabilize lawfully at **L3** or **L4**,
+and in rare limit-cases
+at more declivous centropic strata.

+The **Theonic Paradox** therefore concerns
+only those essences whose multiversal completion
+and final orientation
+carry them through **EOB**.

-It is singular per universe,
+Theon is singular per universe,
-its return dependent on the souls within that cosmos.
+its return dependent
+on those essences within that cosmos
+whose lawful culmination belongs to **EOB**.

 The structural counterpart to Theon is Nekron —
 the inverse culmination of entropy.